UPPMAX/HPC-python/docs/day4/parallel.rst

-Timing in this case is similar to the Fortran serial case,
+Timing in this case is similar to the Fortran serial case:

 .. code-block:: console